Bluebeam alternative

 WorkflowOpen drawings, mark up issues, measure, count, and export clean PDFs.Deep PDF editing, tool chests, markups list, studio sessions, and enterprise standards.

-SetupWeb workspace for lightweight contractor review.Desktop-led workflow with broader configuration depth.
+SetupWeb workspace for lightweight contractor review — sign up and open a drawing.Desktop-led install with broader configuration depth.

 Is ContractorCounter a Bluebeam replacement?